 And now let’s discuss about the lunar eclipse.
-We all know that it’s the combination of moon’s and sun’s gravity (though primarily moon’s, being very close to earth) which pull water of the oceans on earth and cause high and low tides.
+We all know that it’s the combination of moon’s and sun’s gravity (though primarily moon’s, being very close to earth) which pulls water of the oceans on earth and causes high and low tides.
 And since our body too has around 70% water, these heavenly bodies exert their pull on this water too.
 So on full moon, body fluids especially blood also get pulled towards upper part of the body thereby reducing it towards lower body parts.
 Also, the light of full moon is very relaxing and cool which reduces pitta (heat or current in the body).
 Thus both these reasons combined, flood the mind with loads of blood (meaning nutrition) giving a euphoric effect and suddenly reducing vata of the brain.
 Remember vata goes where blood doesn’t go and vata represents hyperactivity so reduced activity of the brain brings peace.
-This is the reason meditation during full moon is considered very relaxing for mind and was strongly recommended by the Vedic scriptures.
+This is the reason that meditation during full moon is considered very relaxing for mind and was strongly recommended by the Vedic scriptures.
 However during lunar eclipse which always happens on full moon only, there is a sudden downward pull of blood due to opposite pull from the sun which is aligned on the other side of earth along with sudden disappearance of white light.
 Both these phenomenon during lunar eclipse, create confusion in the metabolism of the human body and therefore it is advised to avoid consuming food during and around 4 hrs before this phenomenon (especially if it’s a complete lunar eclipse).
 Unlike solar, in lunar eclipse, one should avoid louder activities like recitation of prayers etc and instead meditate to keep pitta in control.
 In other words Solar and lunar eclipse have almost opposite effects and that’s why they are referred to as husband wife (king and queen) in mythology because opposites attract.